Electrical Engineering (EE)

 EE 326L Microelectronic Circuits II Lab (1) (1 3-hr Lab) Laboratory for 326, experiments on linear and analog electronics.
 Pre: 323L.
 Co-requisite: 326.
 DY

-EE 328L Microcircuit Fabrication Lab (1) (1 3-hr Lab) Hands-on laboratory where students make various electronic and electromechanical micro-devices using IC technology.
+EE 328L Physical Electronics Lab (1) (1 3-hr Lab) Hands-on laboratory where students make various electronic devices using IC technology.
 Devices are also tested and analyzed.
-Pre: 324 or consent.
+Pre: 327.
 Co-requisite: 328.
 DY

-EE 343 Introduction to Communication Systems (3) Signal representation, Fourier analysis; amplitude and angle modulated systems; sampling theorems, pulse and digital modulation systems; carrier modulation by digital signals.
-Pre: 342 (or concurrent) and 315.
+EE 341 Introduction to Communication Systems (3) Signal representation, Fourier analysis; amplitude and angle modulated systems; sampling theorems, pulse and digital modulation systems; carrier modulation by digital signals.
+Pre: 315.

 EE 344 Networking I (4) (3 Lec, 1 3-hr Lab) Covers 4 semesters from the Cisco Networking Academy plus supplementary material; hands-on experience with routers and switches; prepares students for the CCNA.
 Topics include TCP/IP, LANs, WANs, routing protocols, network security; PPP; ISDN, frame relay.
 A-F only.
 Pre: 160 or consent.